stoic

 How to Practice:

-- Example 1: Write stoic quotes and keep them visible, such as on your desk, wallpaper, or bathroom mirror.
-For instance, Marcus Aurelius’ advice, “You have power over your mind—not outside events,” can help you maintain clarity under pressure.
+• Example 1: Write Stoic quotes and keep them visible, such as on your desk, wallpaper, or bathroom mirror.
+For instance, Marcus Aurelius’s stoic quote about control, “You have power over your mind—not outside events,” can help you maintain clarity under pressure.

-- Example 2: Recite a favorite quote during moments of stress, such as Epictetus’ teaching: “It’s not what happens to you, but how you react to it that matters.”
+• Example 2: Recite a favorite Stoic quote during moments of stress, such as Epictetus’ teaching: “It’s not what happens to you, but how you react to it that matters.”
 This can help you regain perspective during a tough day.

-By incorporating these stoic expressions into your daily life, you can live a life aligned with stoicism beliefs and stoic virtues, finding strength, purpose, and peace in ordinary and extraordinary moments.
+By incorporating these stoic expressions into your daily life, you can live a life aligned with these Stoicism beliefs and stoic virtues, finding strength, purpose, and peace in ordinary and extraordinary moments.

 “It’s not what happens to you, but how you react to it that matters.” ~ Epictetus